openhab/openhab-addons/bundles/org.openhab.binding.hydrawise/README.md

 ### Local Thing

-The Local Thing type uses an undocumented API that allows direct HTTP access to a irrigation system on the user's network.
-This provides a limited subset of features compared to the Cloud Thing type limited to basic zone control.
-Controlling zones through the local API will not be reported back to the cloud service and the official applications and reporting functionality will not reflect the locally controlled state.
+The Local Thing type uses an undocumented API that allows direct HTTP access to a irrigation controller on the user's network.
+This provides a subset of features compared to the Cloud Thing type limited to basic zone control.
+Controlling zones through the local API will not be reported back to the cloud service and the Hydrawise mobile/web applications and reporting functionality will not reflect the locally controlled state.

+Use Cases
-The Local thing can be useful when testing zones, as their is no delay when starting/stopping zones as compared to the cloud API which can take anywhere between 5-15 seconds.
+* The Local thing can be useful when testing zones, as their is no delay when starting/stopping zones as compared to the cloud API which can take anywhere between 5-15 seconds.

-This is also useful if you wish to not use the cloud scheduling and control at all and rather use openHAB as the irrigation scheduling logic system.
+* This is also useful if you wish to not use the cloud scheduling and control at all and rather use openHAB as the irrigation scheduling system.

 #### Local Thing Supported Channel Groups